Associated with the hat making business, how do felt and mercury produce mad hatters?

-Felt hats have been manufactured from small animal pelts since about the 14th century.
-The major method of separating the fur from the skin during the mid-19th century, used camel urine.
-Some hatters chose to use their own urine, instead.
-The active ingredient was nitrogen-rich urea.
+Felt hats have been produced from small animal pelts since about the 14th century.
+During the 19th century, fur was removed from the skin using camel urine.
+Some hatters used their own urine, instead.
+The active ingredient in urine was nitrogen-rich urea.

-The fumes resulting from the vats of solution and the drying process contained dangerous levels of mercury, which chronically poisoned the workers.
-Chronic mercury poisoning leads to tremors, mood disorders—even dementia.
-Hence victims became known as “mad hatters.”
+The vats of solution and the drying process generated dangerous levels of mercury fumes.
+They were a source of chronic poisoning.
+Chronic mercury poisoning leads to tremors, mood disorders, and dementia.

 Victims were called “mad hatters.”
 A mad hatter is one of the best known characters in Lewis Carroll’s Alice in Wonderland.
 The term mad hatter has become a synonym for a crazy person.

 Note: You might also enjoy What Drove Russian Tsar Ivan the Terrible Mad?

 6 thoughts on “Mad Hatters, Felt, and Mercury”

 […] toxic, even in small doses.
 In humans, large doses cause lethargy and depression.
 Smaller amounts result in dementia.
 But what does low-dose mercury poisoning do to a bird?
 John P. Swaddle of the College of William […]